Throne of Blood

 “Keep your eyes on the road,” I shouted back.
 “You never can tell what’s around the corner.”

 He waved at the outdoors with his left arm.
 Southeastern Ohio on a sunny day in the summer is beautiful.
 When we roared around a blind curve there wasn’t anything there, to my relief, until there suddenly was.
-It was a roadhouse with some cars and pick-ups in the front dirt lot.
+It was a roadhouse with some cars and pick-ups in the front, which was a small parking lot full of potholes.
 The sign said Frank’s Roadhouse.
-There were antlers nailed to the outside wall above the front windows.
+There were worn-out antlers nailed to the outside wall above the front windows.
 We pulled in, skidding in three or four different directions.
+A long-tailed weasel ran the other way.
 There were half a dozen bungalows in the back.

 One of the men looked me up and down.
-“I’m a pretty big man around these parts,” he said, flashing an ersatz grin.
-He had sharp teeth.
+“I’m a pretty big man around these parts,” he said, flashing a Mighty Mouse grin.
+He had sharp yellow teeth.
 He was shorter than me, but I knew what he meant.
 “I thought you’d be bigger,” I said.
 He didn’t laugh.
 He had the sense of humor of a circus strongman.
 The other man laughed his head off.
 My man broke the rack.
 He was no Minnesota Fats.
 When my turn came I ran the rack and took my dollar back.
 I collected a dollar from the local yokel.
 He tried his luck two more times and paid me two more dollars.
-He didn’t know, and I didn’t tell him, that I spent more time than I wanted to admit shooting snooker at Joe Tuna’s Pool Hall back in Cleveland.
+He didn’t know, and I didn’t tell him, that I spent more time than I wanted to admit, even to myself, shooting snooker at Joe Tuma’s Pool Hall back in Cleveland.

-I bought them both beers, they clapped me on the back, the circus strongman harder than he needed to, and I went back to the bar, joining Greg and the brunette.
+I bought them both beers, they clapped me on the back, the circus strongman harder than he needed to, and I went back to the bar, joining my friend and his new friend.
 He wasn’t paying any attention to her book.
-He gave me a wink, which meant the main drag from the eye to the heart doesn’t go through the intellect, or words to that effect.
+He gave me a wink, suggesting the main drag from the eye to the heart doesn’t go through the intellect, or words to that effect.

 “What do you like about this dump?”
 I asked.